China Train Types

 Y – Tourist

 This type is for the convenience of tourist and their destinations are the popular tourism cities.
-They are usually operated during peak travel seasons and their speed is the same as the accommodation type.
+They are usually operated during peak travel seasons and their speed is the same as the ordinary type.

 S – Suburban